 Other topics debated were the challenges with physical money and the taxes for digital money, the dominance of Econet within Zimbabwe and role of trust in DFS, and understanding customer needs and the products doing or failing to do this.

-Topics discussed include the role of the WAMU region across West Africa and plans for interoperability across the region, National Payments System and factors hindering development of mobile money in Senegal.
+Student have been getting together and discussing topics including the role of the WAMU region across West Africa and plans for interoperability across the region, National Payments System and factors hindering development of mobile money in Senegal.

 The AML-CFT regulations in Senegal and the WAMU region were also debated and ideas for improvement, along with customer and provider related risk and security.

 The alumni meet regularly to celebrate student’s achievements and also had panelists and guest speakers discussing issues relating to new digital initiatives in Benin and their risks and benefits, and strategies to implement for digital banking.